Skip to main content Skip to footer

 The reconciliation may show some records where the current GMP data we have is incorrect.

-This may have resulted in the overpayment of some pensions.
+If the current GMP data is incorrect, this may have resulted in the overpayment of some pensions.
 This means all or part of the GMP annual indexation was paid by NHS Pensions and the Department for Work and Pensions (DWP).

 Overpayments will be written off.
 You do not need to repay any overpayments and your future pension payments will be corrected.